Prey (1977 film): Abandoned sequel

-Shortly after the film's release, Warren, Marcel and scriptwriter Quentin Christopher commenced work on a sequel with the provisional title Human Prey.
-According to Warren, this would have opened with Kator meeting more potential victims in a pub; later, the aliens would have arrived en masse to "farm humans like cattle".
-Marcel has compared the proposed plot to that of Starship Troopers.
-The idea was ultimately abandoned due to the limited distribution of the original.
+Shortly after the film's release, Marcel and Warren began work on a sequel – provisionally titled Human Prey – with writer Quentin Christopher.
+According to Warren, this would have opened with Kator meeting more potential victims in a pub before the aliens arrive en masse to "farm humans like cattle".
+Marcel compared the plot to that of Starship Troopers.
+The idea was abandoned due to the limited distribution of the original.